EuropeanOpenScienceCloud/Governance/docs/StakeholdersAndResources.md

-Through the EOSCPilot Engagement activities, we have established a range of different stakeholder who would participate in and would both benefit from and provide benefits to the EOSC.
+Through the EOSCPilot Engagement activities, we have established a range of different stakeholder who would participate in and would both benefit from and provide benefits to the EOSC[^1].
 Any effective governance structure would need to involve and take input from all these stakeholders.
 The key classes of stakeholder identified with the community is outlined in Table 3.